nsw42/piju-server/README.md

 * Refactor/code tidy of the backend code
 * Move `set_cross_refs` functionality into `ensure_track_exists` in database layer
 * Bug fix: mpyg321 will sometimes crash with a pexpect EOF - seemingly if calls are made too frequently
-* Bug fix: Figure out why duplicate tracks are being created when re-scanning on a different day

 ### Done